-Local North East company Elf for Christmas has gorgeous Elf products and advent letters that inject some magic into Christmas for reasonable prices.
+Local North East company Elf for Christmas (affiliate link) has gorgeous Elf products and advent letters that inject some magic into Christmas for reasonable prices.
 We’ve been using their advent letters for years now and this year we’ve got the kids some of their personalised advent letters.

 For every day of December, they get a letter from their elf (Pip McJingles) who tells them what’s been going on the day before in the North Pole as they get ready for Christmas.
 The stories are so fun and always have the children laughing.

 Elf for Christmas (affiliate link) has kindly given my readers 10% off with the code NOMITEN (on one product per customer).